GNGscr/journey-app/README.md

 > These updates include **refactoring, cleanup, and code organization only** —
 > no new features, design changes were made.

-> **This version represents how I would have submitted the project if I had a bit more time to polish it.**
+> **💡 This version represents how I would have submitted the project if I had a bit more time to polish it.**
 >

 ---